nielsdelestinne/snuyster/README.md

 - [ ] Create a nice README
   - [ ] Write explanation in tool (for user)
   - [ ] Document direnv / asdf
+  - [ ] to-clone requires an empty line or it skips the last repo

 # Resources